Who we are

 The strength of the New WAter Ways program lies in its commitment to:

 The New WAter Ways program addresses all elements of the urban water cycle, including rainfall, surface water (stormwater), groundwater, drinking water, wastewater and water for the environment within an urban development context.
-In order to facilitate the best practice management and use of the urban water cycle and delivery of water sensitive urban design outcomes, these aspects are best categorised as:

 Program objectives